Funko (FNKO)

 The toys and electronics industry presents both opportunities and challenges for investors.
 Established companies often enjoy strong brand recognition and customer loyalty while smaller players can carve out a niche if they develop a viral, hit new product.
 The downside, however, is that success can be short-lived because the industry is very competitive: the barriers to entry for developing a new toy are low, which can lead to pricing pressures and reduced profit margins, and the rapid pace of technological advancements necessitates continuous product updates, increasing research and development costs, and shortening product life cycles for electronics companies.
 Furthermore, these players must navigate various regulatory requirements, especially regarding product safety, which can pose operational challenges and potential legal risks.

-A company’s long-term performance is an indicator of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Regrettably, Funko’s sales grew at a sluggish 6% compounded annual growth rate over the last five years.
-This was below our standard for the consumer discretionary sector and is a tough starting point for our analysis.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Over the last five years, Funko grew its sales at a sluggish 7.7% compounded annual growth rate.
+This was below our standard for the consumer discretionary sector and is a rough starting point for our analysis.

 Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-Funko’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 10% annually.
+Funko’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 9.7% annually.
+Funko Year-On-Year Revenue Growth

-This quarter, Funko reported a rather uninspiring 11.6% year-on-year revenue decline to $190.7 million of revenue, in line with Wall Street’s estimates.
+This quarter, Funko missed Wall Street’s estimates and reported a rather uninspiring 14.3% year-on-year revenue decline, generating $250.9 million of revenue.

-Looking ahead, sell-side analysts expect revenue to grow 6.2% over the next 12 months.
-Although this projection implies its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 7.4% over the next 12 months.
+While this projection indicates its newer products and services will fuel better top-line performance, it is still below average for the sector.

 6. Operating Margin